chevere/chevere/README.md

 [websites](https://gifyu.com/) that looks the same everywhere, with either a black or white topbar plus a logo in the center, a fancy uploader, neat modal boxes, etc.

-I make my living by selling Chevereto licenses.
+I make my living from Chevereto.
 While developing it, I noticed that the needs around this kind of web service vary a lot and that build the API for it is an awkward process.
 My release average is ~1.9/mo, and wire the logic, templating, the API exposed data and the JavaScript bindings became a nightmare.
-The motivation is to address the issue by providing a flexible web application structure for the kind of applications that gets new features frequently.
+The motivation is to address the issue by providing a flexible web application framework for applications that require high-level customization.

-In Chevere is _natural_ to invoke other controllers (API endpoints), set hooks (events) for granular flexibility, and it encourages console driven development.
+In Chevere, the API is automatically generated from your controllers and you can set hooks (events) for granular flexibility.
+On top of that, it encourages you to develop using the console which removes completely the need for a web server and a web browser.
+You will notice the difference right away.

-## Why

-Chevere is my answer to a modern PHP web application, and my answer is aware of my context of an indie software vendor who delivers a production-ready software.
-Everything expressed in Chevere comes from thousands of client comments, suggestions, troubles and issues.
-If you still don't realize it, Chevere is a framework shaped by the feedback of a real high-grade production application.

-Also, it applies modern coding standards and encourages console driven development.
-Using the console means that you don't longer need to set up the web server and you don't need to use a web client either (web browser, Postman) to preview the changes.
-You only need to write the appropriate console command and hit `ENTER`.

-## How it works
+## What it does

-Chevere works by defining the application as a self-exposed API, tailored to fit your business logic.
-The controllers, defined as HTTP verbs, automatically wire your API.
-For example a controller at `app/src/Api/Users/GET.php` translates to `GET api/users/{user}` .
-Same goes to `GET api/users/{user}/friends` which gets sourced from `app/src/Api/Users/Friends/_GET.php`.

-For example, the endpoint `GET api/users/1` retrieves the user defined by `1`.
-The controller responsible for this action is autowired to `app/src/Api/User/GET.php`.
-You can check the `app/src` folder to get an idea on how it looks like.

-Wildcards are also autowired and its regex pattern is taken directly from the entity, for example `App\User`.
-You can also do manual routing and manually set the wildcard patterns for each route.
-Doing this you can create the conventional web page endpoints like `/login`, `/profile/{user}`, `/{dynamic}-{stuff}`, etc.
+Chevere exposes a json-api automatically for you.
+It does this by analyzing your controllers and triggering the appropiate routing.
+Your controllers extends from the base controller, from there you can take charge of the request data and parameters sent.
+The system detects your typehinting and it just wire everything.

+When the application is loaded, it sets the runtime enviroment required by PHP with things like custom error handler.
+From there, it runs a controller (your code) on top of the application.

+The thing that makes Chevere different (besides from the API thing) is that it is tailored by a very specific application (Chevereto) so is totally aware of the challenges and pitfalls of such niche under this programing language (PHP).

 ## Building